eriksjolund/podman-nginx-socket-activation/README.md

 > The _Containerfile_ builds nginx with many features disabled.
 Hopefully this demo could be modified to instead make use of an official nginx container image.

 > **Note**
-> nginx has no official support for systemd socket activation (feature request: https://trac.nginx.org/nginx/ticket/237). "_nginx includes an undocumented, internal socket-passing mechanism_" quote from https://freedesktop.org/wiki/Software/systemd/DaemonSocketActivation/
+> nginx has no official support for systemd socket activation (feature request: https://trac.nginx.org/nginx/ticket/237).
+This example makes use of the fact that "_nginx includes an undocumented, internal socket-passing mechanism_" quote from https://freedesktop.org/wiki/Software/systemd/DaemonSocketActivation/